What is EBIT Growth and why is it Important for Businesses?

 • Plan for future investments while maintaining profitability

-• Identify potential cash flow gaps before they impact operations
+• Identify any potential cash flow gaps before they are able impact operations

 3. What real-world examples show how forecasting improves decision-making?